 For hassle free dinners, make your amazing yeast rolls in advance and learn some tips for how to reheat dinner rolls.

 Dinner rolls are one of those side dishes that you can make in advance and then pop in the oven when it’s time to eat.
-However, even with the best made plans, sometimes your rolls are done and you’re not ready to eat yet.
+However, even with the best made plans, sometimes your rolls are done and the rest of dinner is not.
+No one wants cold rolls.

-If you have something else baking in the oven, you might not have space to add the rolls, and some dishes just can’t wait 20 minutes while your rolls bake.
+If you have something else baking in the oven, you might not have space to add the rolls, and some dishes just can’t wait 20 minutes while you bake the rolls.